Emotional dysregulation: Symptoms

 Smoking, self-harm, eating disorders, and addiction have all been associated with emotional dysregulation.
 Somatoform disorders may be caused by a decreased ability to regulate and experience emotions or an inability to express emotions in a positive way.
-Individuals who have difficulty regulating emotions are at risk for eating disorders and substance abuse as they use food or substances as a way to regulate their emotions.
+Individuals who have difficulty regulating emotions are at risk for eating disorders and substance abuse, as they may use food or substances as a way to regulate their emotions.
 Emotional dysregulation is also found in people who have an increased risk of developing a mental disorder, particularly an affective disorder such as depression or bipolar disorder.